cfengine/documentation/examples/tutorials/write-cfengine-policy.markdown

 You can now run this policy either in Distributed (client-server) System or in a Stand Alone system.
 The next two sections will cover each of the options.

-## Option#1: Running the Policy on a Stand alone system
+## Option#1: Running the policy on a stand alone system

 Since CFEngine is fully distributed we can run policies locally.
 This can come in handy as the result of a run is instant, especially during the design phase